A Framework for Large Scale Synthetic Graph Dataset Generation: Proposed Method

-Note that this does not imply that $A$ and $\hat{A}$ are similar in sense $A -\hat{A} \approx 0$, which would require appropriate node permutation in $\hat{G}$.
-Simple degree distributions comparison allows us to effectively compare graphs only when there is similar number of nodes, but in fact the generator is to generate a graph $\hat{G}$ that is arbitrary bigger in number of nodes than $G$.
-Therefore, we firstly need to find $\theta_S$ for the graph of the same size and then generate
+Note that this does not imply that $A$ and $\tilde{A}$ are similar in the sense $A -\tilde{A} \approx 0$, which would require appropriate node permutation in $\tilde{G}$.
+Simple degree distributions comparison allows us to effectively compare graphs only when the number of nodes is equivalent, though our goal is to generate a graph $\tilde{G}$ that is arbitrarily larger in number of nodes than $G$.
+Therefore, we require a $\theta_S$ for the graph of the same size and then generate $\tilde{c_{k}^{in}}$ and $\tilde{c_{k}^{out}}$ as follows